G3mha/G3mha/README.md

 <br />

 Hello there!
-I'm **Enricco Gemha**, a Junior Software Developer from 🇧🇷.
-Since I was little, I was allured by the realm of digital techs and dreamed about being on the other side, developing the technologies I consume.
+I'm **Enricco Gemha**, a Software Engineer from 🇧🇷.
+Since I can remember, I have been allured by the realm of digital techs and games, but, back then, I could only dream about being on the other side, developing those technologies.

-Programming since 2019, I've tasted projects in multiple languages and frameworks, like Python (ROS & OpenCV, Pandas, Django & DjangoRest), JS (Vanilla & React), C and Java.
-Currently, taking Computer Engineering on [Insper (São Paulo-Brazil)](https://www.insper.edu.br/en/).
-I decided to follow the Developer career to contribute on the computational technologies expansion, which will help improving the quality of life in our society.
+Coding since 2019, I've tasted projects in multiple languages and frameworks, like Python (ROS & OpenCV, Pandas & Spark, Django & DjangoRest), JS (Vanilla & React), C and Java.
+Currently, I'm taking Computer Engineering at [Insper (São Paulo-Brazil)](https://www.insper.edu.br/en/).
+My main goal as a Software Developer is to contribute to the expansion of digital technologies, which will help improving the quality of life in our society.

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" style="width:500px;heeight:320px;" />

 <br />